Sickaada/Collate/README.md

-<h1 align="center">Collate</h1>
-<p align="center"><b>A chrome extension to execute code in 2 steps</b></p>
+# Collate

-Collate is a chrome extension which will detect the language of code snippet you select and execute it.
+Collate is a chrome extension which detects the language of a code snippet selected by the user and executes it.

 ## Overview

 Currently, to execute any piece of code you find over the web, you change the tabs, search for online compilers or copy it and run on your machine.
 No more of this now! </br>
 Collate is a chrome extension, the first of its kind.
 All you need to do is select the code snippet you want to run and press `"Ctrl/Cmd + B"`.
-In case you want to modify the selected code, we have provided a code editor too.
+If you want to modify the selected code, collate also comes with a simple code editor.

 ### Supported Languages